-The purpose of this document is to provide detailed information concerning the application of the casual excise tax or use tax, if any, on motor vehicles, motorcycles, boats, motors, airplanes, trailers, etc. where sales tax has not previously been paid.
+The purpose of this document is to update a previously issued advisory opinion, SC Revenue Ruling #04-13, so as to provide detailed information concerning the application of the casual excise tax or use tax, if any, on motor vehicles, motorcycles, boats, motors, airplanes, trailers, etc. where sales tax has not previously been paid.